 🍭 Dahlia’s Story

 Many LTD policies have clauses that limit your payment if you are approved for mental health.
+Some will also limit payment for chronic pain and chronic fatigue.
 The insurance companies love to push people into a mental health category so they can cut people off.
 Dahlia got cut off her LTD and she appealed and took extra steps to prove her condition was physical not mental.
 It took some doing but she did it!
 How Dahlia Won Her LTD.

 🍭 Learn More